Salted Caramel Eggnog Brownies

 - 14 ounces dulce de leche thick Mexican caramel

 - 1-3 tablespoons milk

-- To serve: Cut the brownies into 30 large brownie-sized squares, or 120 small fudge-sized squares.
-Clean the knife with a wet paper towel in between cuts to insure the sides look nice.
+- Cut the brownies into 30 large brownie-sized squares, or 120 small fudge-sized squares.
+Clean the knife with a wet paper towel in between cuts to ensure the sides look nice.

 Disclosure: This post is sponsored by Villeroy & Boch.
 All opinions are my own.